RULES OF ASSOCIATION

 - serving it on a member personally; or

-- sending it by post to a member at the address of the member appearing in the register of members kept and maintained under rule 6.
+- sending it by post or email to a member at the contact address of the member appearing in the register of members kept and maintained under rule 6.

 Quorum and proceedings at general meetings